 Now, how to proceed?
 If you’re certain or nearly certain that you want to concentrate your studies in the humanities, you should probably begin by downloading the Humanities Undergraduate Advising Booklet.
 After you’ve taken that resource for a spin, keep it close by as a reference when proceeding through the pages curated for you here.

 There is no best way to move though the site, but there are a couple of wrong ways.
-If you don’t click on Upcoming Events and put the September 5 Humanities Reception on your calendar, you’re doing it wrong.
+If you don’t click on Upcoming Events and put important events on your calendar, you’re doing it wrong.
 Also wrong: not watching at least one of the videos highlighting the school’s Big Questions Courses.
 Otherwise, come often, stay as long as you like, and move around as you see fit.
 If you have any questions, please don't hesitate to connect with us at email@example.com.

 Again, welcome to Rice!